 When Captain Patrick "Pad" Moore commandeered the fort (around the first of June 1780) in the name of the British, descriptions of the fort changed.
 It was also about this time that Moore was referred to as "Colonel."
 Most likely, Moore and his ninety-eight Tories reinforced and improved the structure.
-To It [Thicketty Fort] is reported to have been a strong fortress, built a few years before as a defense against the Cherokees and was surrounded by strong breast timbers well fitted for a vigorous and successful resistance.
-Among the spoils taken after the Battle of King's Mountain (October 7, 1780) was a fragment of a letter without date or signature, probably a dispatch from Ferguson to Cornwallis, in which this account of the construction of Thicketty Fort is given: "It had an upper line of loopholes and was surrounded by a strong abates, with only a small wicket to enter by."
-It lad an upper line of loopholes and was surrounded by a strong abates, with only a small wicket to enter by."
-It lad an other vigorous defenses, could be entered only through an opening which was so small that one had to crawl to enter.
+It [Fort Thicketty] is reported to have been a strong fortress, built a few years before as a defense against the Cherokees and was surrounded by strong breast timbers well fitted for a vigorous and successful resistance.
+Among the spoils taken after the Battle of King's Mountain (October 7, 1780) was a fragment of a letter without date or signature, probably a dispatch from Ferguson to Cornwallis, in which this account of the construction of Fort Thicketty is given: "It had an upper line of loopholes and was surrounded by a strong abates, with only a small wicket to enter by."
+[See photo, p.
+11.]
+Alexander Chesney said, "The fort, surrounded by a strong abatis and other vigorous defenses, could be entered only through an opening which was so small that one had to crawl to enter.
 One man or woman could stand guard inside the entrance with a club and prevent an army from capturing the Fort."
-In addition, British Major
+In addition, British Major Patrick Ferguson was Moore's